open-control-systems/bonsai-firmware/README.md

 ## Introduction

-`bonsai-firmware` is an agro-tech toolkit, a collection of embedded systems for healthy plant growth.
+`bonsai-firmware` is an agro-tech toolkit, a collection of embedded systems for precise environmental monitoring and control.
 See the list below to choose the right one for your needs:

 - [bonsai-growlab](projects/bonsai-growlab/README.md): indoor lab setup for controlled experiments and research on plant growth.
 Continuous monitoring of many environmental parameters: humidity, temperature, soil moisture, light.
 Bultin HTTP Web Server, mDNS, Web GUI.
 - [bonsai-zero-a-1](projects/bonsai-zero-a-1/README.md): single analog soil moisture sensor.
 Builtin HTTP Web Server, mDNS, Web GUI.